DavidRHF/cs130-project/README.md

 One of the major assumptions I had to make was for the popularity scores.
 On the dataset the popularity scores varied widely, yet many stay within the same 40-60 range.
 Due to this, my visualizations got a little clunky with the popularity numbers.
 My first visualization chart reflects this, having the numbers range from 47.25 to 49.00 even when I coded it to be from 0 to 100.
 It's a little confusing, but I suggest to just view it as if it were from 0 to 100.

+The Y-axis for the BPM chart also needs to be viewed in the same light as the popularity visualization.
+The BPMs are supposed to range from 60 to 200, yet they show as 129.2 to 130.8.
+In this case, see the range as 60 to 200 for it to make more sense.

 The energy dataset was a bit confusing as to what it actually means.
 There is already a loudness set, a danceability set, and a key set.
 With these already being there, the energy set seems like it doesn't need to be included.
-Due to this, I viewed the energy set as
+Due to this, I viewed the energy set as a mood set.
+This way, it brings more meaning to the data set, rather than it just being a throw in.

 #### Limitations